ParavGagneja/CSN400-Capstone/Checkpoint2/README.md

-We are using "git add" to push changes to staging area the we use "git commit" to commit what we modified and then "git push" to add those changes to Remote repo.
+We are using "git add" to push changes to staging area the we use "git commit" to commit what we modified and then "git push" to add those changes to Remote repo

+With that we are saving the output of "git status" command in the files with their status